-Be it holidays, birthday or anniversary — these gifts are sure to please yourself or others.
-There is something here for everyone and every price range.
-If you would like to see something else included in the post, feel free to add it in the comments.
+Be it for a holiday, birthday, or anniversary—these gifts are sure to please yourself and others.
+There is something here for everyone and in every price range.
+If you would like to see something else included in this post, please feel free to list it in the comment section.

 Presents $1.00-$30.00

-Progression is as true for myofascial release, as it is to training.
-If you have been dealing with a white, soft and dented roller – it is time to move on.
-These high density rollers are just what you need to take it to the next level and get out of your mundane roller routine.
+Progression is as important for myofascial release as it is for training.
+If you have been using a soft dented roller—it’s time to move on.
+These high density rollers are just what you need to advance to the next level and get out of your mundane roller routine.

 These bands are great for ankle and shoulder mobility work.
-I have all different strengths and sizes for myself and clients.
+There are different strengths and sizes available.
+I use them myself and in my client work.

-This book is a great wealth of information, but incredibly easy to understand and read.
-If you are dealing with body pains (while not an instant cure) this is a great start to connecting the dots.
+This book offers a wealth of information while being incredibly easy to understand and read.
+If you are dealing with body pains (while not an instant cure), this is a great start to connecting the dots.

-Ultimate Warrior Workouts (Training for Warriors): Fitness Secrets of the Martial Arts $19.79
+Ultimate Warrior Workouts: Fitness Secrets of the Martial Arts $22.85

-For the badass in your life (that could be yourself).
+For the badass in your life (that could be you).

-Always an excellent addition, especially to those who do home based workouts and looking for more challenges without the additions of weighs.
+Always an excellent addition, especially for those who do home based workouts.
+A great way to challenge yourself without the addition of extra weight.

 For the brainier gym goer or bike rider.

 Great for all skin types and when you need repeated daily use.
-Also, a welcome relief for a partner or spouse who is hitting your hard to reach spots for you.
+Also, a welcome relief for a partner who hits your hard-to-reach spots.

-If you don’t have it already, you should.
-If someone is starting out, this is a great place to begin.
+If you don’t have this already, you should.
+Great place for someone starting out to begin.

-Great way to get you through relaxed static stretching work when missing the aid of a partner.
+Great way to get you through relaxed static stretching work without the aid of a partner.

 Superbands $10.95-$36.95

-Superbands are work for pull-up assistance, weight resistance or agility drills.
-Best of all they have Super in the name.
+Superbands have many uses: pull-up support, weight resistance, and agility drill assistance.
+Best of all they have super in the name.

 Iron Gym Total Upper Body Workout Bar $27.00

-The king of doorway pull-up bars without breaking the wallet.
+The king of doorway pull-up bars that won’t break the bank.

 Klean Kanteen Stainless Steel Water Bottle $7.00-$31.45

-Be kind to the environment and keep your water cold.
+Be kind to the environment while keeping your water cold.

 STX Six Pack of Assorted Color Lacrosse Balls $19.99

-If the tennis ball is becoming to easy on you, it is time to upgrade your soft tissue work.
+If you do soft tissue release work and the tennis ball you’re using becomes too easy, it is time to upgrade your tools.
 Lacrosse balls make a great and cheap transition.
-With a six pack you can pass a few around to your friends as well.
+If you purchase a six pack, you can pass a few around to your friends as well.

 These are not cheap hand grippers.
-These take grip training to the next level.
+They take grip training to the next level.

 PhitGrips $9.99